 An Anti-Virus Software

 Anti-virus software appears to be a relic of the past, but it's still very useful when it comes to protecting today's computers.
-Peter Jarrett highlights that while it's not exactly the silver bullet to counter cybercrime like some users assume, they provide a New call-to-actionbarrier and a level of protection from malicious hackers that are out to get their hands on your pertinent data.
+Peter Jarrett highlights that while it's not exactly the silver bullet to counter cybercrime like some users assume, they provide a barrier and a level of protection from malicious hackers that are out to get their hands on your pertinent data.
 When you have anti-virus software installed, be sure to keep the signatures up to date and conduct scans regularly, especially on unfamiliar files before you open them.
 If you notice any unusual behavior happening in your system, it's also a sign that you need to run a scan to pinpoint if your computer is harboring any viruses.
 Moreover, you might also want to consider installing ad-blockers to avoid incurring viruses from unsafe sites.
 Virus software really has been taken over by anti- malware software, which includes protection for malware, and viruses.

 Router Configurations